Elaine Henley explains how to teach your Parrot to like a travel cage

 Step Five: Using your Parrot’s yummy treats or food, show them to your Parrot and make a big deal of placing them inside one of the travel cage’s food bowls.

-Hint: Place the yummy food in the bowl furthest from the entrance and then move away, as your Parrot is likely to be suspicious if you stay close.
+Hint: Place the yummy food in the bowl furthest from the entrance and then move away.
+This is because your Parrot is likely to be suspicious if you stay close.

 Aim to have 8-10 sessions per day.